ZippyMagician/Arn/README.md

 [![Build Status](https://travis-ci.org/ZippyMagician/Arn.svg?branch=master)](https://travis-ci.org/ZippyMagician/Arn)

 A general-purpose function golfing language.
-Currently taking a break to focus more on school.
-I will check occasionally for pull requests, but won't write any code myself for a while.

 ## Installation
 To install **Arn** you must have [Node.js](https://nodejs.org) installed on your system.
 Once installed, run